scarborough-courtney/ohimanual/tutorials/gathering_appropriate_data.md

 Data must be available for at least five years to calculate the trend.
 Longer time series are preferable because this can be used to set temporal reference points.*

 \* It is not always possible to meet the spatial and temporal requirements with each data layer.
-In these cases it can still be possible to use these data if appropriate gap-filling techniques are used.
+In these cases it can still be possible to use these data if appropriate gap-filling techniques are used (See: 'Formatting Data for Toolbox' section below).
 It is important that data satisfy as many of these requirements as possible, and in cases where creative ways of working with such data are not possible, it might be better to exclude these data from the analyses and try a different approach.

 ### Notes about data and regions